JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 If your library has missing or incompatible artwork:

 Album Artwork Downloader is a good option for artwork downloads.
-Added 2nd theme layout with Biography-v1.4.2.mod.29, artwork that downlaods a cover to your music folder.
+Added Biography-v1.4.2.mod.29, for artwork that downlaods a cover to your music folder.
- * `File → Preferences → Display → Default User Interface → Import Theme` Cyberman-Dynamic-V2.ftl
+2nd minimal theme * `File → Preferences → Display → Default User Interface → Import Theme` Cyberman-Dynamic-V2.ftl

 * A **Last.fm API key** is required for biography: